dinhtt-randrise/gitaggle/README.md

 Gitaggle is a collection of tools which make Kaggle & GitHub being working environment for software development.

-With Gitaggle, programmer can write code in notebook editor of Kaggle, run code in Kaggle, manage source code in GitHub.
+With Gitaggle, programmer can write code in GitHub, run code in Kaggle, source code control via GitHub, run results provider (collect processed data from Kaggle notebook, show results via Web API) in droplets of DigitalOcean.

-With Gitaggle, programmer only needs thin computer (like ChromeBook), web browser (like Chrome), an account on Kaggle, an account on GitHub in order to do programming job.
+With Gitaggle, programmer only needs thin computer (like ChromeBook), web browser (like Chrome), an account on Kaggle, an account on GitHub, an account on DigitalOcean in order to do programming job.

 ============================================